simplysparsh/BabyMusic-AI/docs/architecture.md

 - **Edge Functions**: Serverless functions for custom backend logic
 - **Real-time**: WebSocket-based real-time updates for live data synchronization

-**Important**: For issues with real-time WebSocket connections becoming unresponsive (especially in background tabs), see the [Realtime WebSocket Troubleshooting](./realtime-troubleshooting.md) guide.

 The backend is organized into the following main directories:

 - `supabase/functions`: Contains Supabase Edge Functions